Hossein-seyyedi/Hossein-seyyedi/README.md

 # 💫 About Me:
-🔭 I’m currently working on something cool<br>🌱 I’m currently learning react<br>
+🔭 I’m currently working on something cool<br>

 ## 🌐 Socials: